Adarsh9-dev/E-Commerce-Backend/README.md

 The project uses JWT (JSON Web Token) for authentication.
 To send a JWT token with a request, include it in the `Authorization` header as a Bearer token.

+## AWS S3

+The project uses AWS S3 for storing User Profile image and Product Image.

 ## Features

 The project is divided into four features, and each feature follows the same development and testing process.